ialbert/genescape-central/README.md

 These numbers and colors are meant to help you understand the level of detail and the specificity of the functional terms you visualize.

+### Custom labels

 Customizing the labels.
-The last line of numbers may be replaced with custom labels read from the second column of the comma separated input file.
+The last line of numbers may be replaced with custom labels read from the second column of the comma-separated input file.
 For example, the following input file:

 ```
 goids,labels